 The top of the console was finished with Rubio Monocoat Pure which really makes this walnut come to life!

-Milling the Lumber
+Milling the Lumber for the Media Console

 This project utilizes plywood and a bit of walnut for the top but the primary material is hard maple.
 I picked up about 30 board feet from my local hardwood dealer which should more than cover what I need.
 I begin by breaking down the lumber into rough blanks at the miter saw.
 From this material I will be able to get the parts to make four doors, two side panels and the face frame.
 I’ll have a bit let over for the trim molding later on in the project.